MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/resources.md

 ## Microsoft Dynamics GP

-  Includes What's New and documentation to all the features for this release.
+  Includes What's New and documentation of all features for this release.

 - [Dynamics GP October 2021- Feature Blog Series - 18.4] (https://community.dynamics.com/gp/b/dynamicsgp/posts/microsoft-dynamics-gp-2021-new-feature-blog-series-schedule)